adaltas/node-nikita/src/index.coffee.md

             else throw Error "Invalid third function argument" else if Array.isArray arg
             empty = true if arg.length is 0
+            for a in arg
+              a = argument: a unless typeof a is 'object' and not Array.isArray(a) and a isnt null options.push a
-            for a in arg then options.push a else #if typeof arg is 'object'
+          else #if typeof arg is 'object'
             arg = argument: arg if typeof arg isnt 'object' and arg isnt null if options.length is 0